dniminenn/vhicmd/README.md

 - Network and port management
 - Image management and sharing
 - VM migration from VMware environments
+- Templating support for cloud-init scripts and bash scripts

 ## Build & Installation